Introduction

 Dyes used in highlighter pens come from several different organic dye families with different molecular structures.
 Some pen colours have been developed by mixing one dye with another.
 Below are some of the main examples…

-Yellow highlighter pens usually consist of pyranine which is a pyrene-based dye, although Fluorescein is also be found in some type of yellow pens.
+Yellow highlighter pens usually consist of pyranine which is a pyrene-based dye, although Fluorescein is also be found in some types of yellow pens.
 Pyranine is also known as Solvent Green 7.

 Blue ink pens are usually based on the triphenylmethane (TPM) dye structure.
 A common dye used is Acid Blue 9.
 TPM dyes are only weakly fluorescent, if at all – they have a low fluorescence quantum yield.
 This is largely because of more efficient non-radiative deactivation processes described more completely in this post on the theory of fluorescence.
 This is reason why there is little or no fluorescence from the blue highlighter in the earlier image.